jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Best-Practices/Public-Network-Connect-to-MongoDB-Instance.md

    Account and Password: Account and password information set by the MongoDB instance.

-## Mode 2: Set the forwarding rules on the virtual machine, taking socat as an example below.
+## Mode 2: Set the forwarding rules on the Virtual Machines, taking socat as an example below.

 ### Precondition